-The Cabinet of the British Prime Minister Tony Blair, proposed in 1997 the term of “Creative Industry”, first of all, planning to set up a preparative group of creative industries focusing on the development of cultural and creative side; they define it as a combination of technological creativity and talent, which has the potential to increase the intellectual property, covering 13 industries such as: construction, crafts, design, antiques, fashion design, music, performing arts, visual arts, advertising, film, media and computer game publishing, software and television.
+The Cabinet of the British Prime Minister Tony Blair, proposed in 1997 the term of “Creative Industry”, first of all, planning to set up a preparative group of creative industries focusing on the development of cultural and creative side; they define it as a combination of technological creativity and talent, which has the potential to increase the intellectual property, covering 13 industries such as construction, crafts, design, antiques, fashion design, music, performing arts, visual arts, advertising, film, media and computer game publishing, software and television.

 During 2002 a proposal for cultural in creative industries was held, although until 2008 a National development key was done.
-It is currently defined by the Ministry of Economy of cultural and creative industries.
+It is currently defined by the Ministry of Economy of the cultural and creative industries.

-According to the Cultural and Creative Industries for small medium enterprises in Taiwan, Cultural and Creative Industries relate to all those industries that have their origins in innovation or cultural growth, which have the potential to create wealth or jobs through the production and utilization of intellectual property, thus enhancing the living environment for society as a whole.
+According to the Cultural and Creative Industries for small-medium enterprises in Taiwan, Cultural and Creative Industries relate to all those industries that have their origins in innovation or cultural growth, which have the potential to create wealth or jobs through the production and utilization of intellectual property, thus enhancing the living environment for society as a whole.
 Since the late 20th century, Taiwan started paying more attention to the creative industries.
-We have invested heavily in the fields of the design industry, broadcasting industry, the publishing industry, handicraft industry and the performing arts including within the Cultural and Creative Industries.
+We have invested heavily in the fields of the design industry, broadcasting industry, the publishing industry, the handicraft industry and the performing arts including within the Cultural and Creative Industries.